-His Honour Judge Stephen Davies sat as full-time principal TCC Judge in the Civil Justice Centre in Manchester during the period of this report.
+His Honour Judge Stephen Davies sat as full-time principal TCC Judge alongside HHJ Bever in the Civil Justice Centre in Manchester during the period of this report.

-The other specialist judges in the Manchester Business and Property Courts are authorised to sit in all jurisdictions which permits them to cover for TCC work when necessary, namely HHJ David Hodge KC, HHJ Bird, HHJ Richard Pearce, HHJ Mark Halliwell, HHJ Mark Cawson KC and HHJ Adrian Bever.
-District Judge Bartley sits as the county court TCC District Judge in Manchester.
+The other specialist judges in the Manchester Business and Property Courts are authorised to sit in all jurisdictions which permits them to cover for TCC work when necessary, namely HHJ David Hodge KC, HHJ Bird, HHJ Richard Pearce, HHJ Mark Halliwell.
+HHJ Mark Cawson KC.

-During the period October 2021 to September 2022 there were 83 new TCC claims.
-This is broken down further as 10 County Court and 73 High Court, both issued and transferred in.

-In contrast there were 77 new claims received the previous year, so figures have slightly increased.
+During the period October 2022 to September 2023 there were 96 new TCC claims.
+This is broken down further as 47 County Court and 49 High Court, both issued and transferred in.
+In contrast there were 77 new claims received the previous year, so figures have increased.